huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/machine_learning/README.md

 * The last column in the .CSV files shows the predicted classification corresponding to each individual peaks in the input file.
 The value "1" indicates a true TSS/TES peak while value "0" indicates a false TSS/TES peak.

-* from sept 1 to sept 5, it takes about 10 minutes.
+* from step 1 to step 5, it takes about 10 minutes.